tatianegercina/FinTech/01-Lesson-Plans/02-Python/3/LessonPlan.md

 - **Note:** Editing access is not available for this document.
 If you wish to modify the slides, create a copy by navigating to File and selecting "Make a copy...".

-- The time tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).
+- The Time Tracker for this lesson can be viewed here: [Time Tracker](TimeTracker.xlsx).

 ---